 When employees began working from home, businesses were suddenly being operated from bedrooms, kitchen tables and home offices.
 This in itself brought significant challenges as employees adapted to this new way of work, such as cyber-security.
 One such challenge is the discrepancy in security provisions in a private home versus internally in an office space.

 In September 2020, Microsoft carried out a survey on 500 employees and 200 business decision-makers.
 Of those surveyed, 45% said that employers had asked them to use their personal devices to work.
 This could potentially cause serious security concerns for a business.
 If a shared network is being utilised, the company’s information could be compromised.
 Similarly, if employees save down sensitive data to a desktop there is a risk of this information being viewed or misused.

 The removal of desktops and laptops from worksites means that confidential information and device security is now at a higher risk of being compromised.
 While this is a serious concern for businesses, there are ways in which these risks can be mitigated.

 Where possible, the device you work on should solely be used for business purposes.
 If multiple users have access to a device for home-schooling, streaming services, shopping etc., there is the potential for confidential data to be mishandled, lost or corrupted.

 If a device must be shared among family members, ensure that separate user profiles are set up for each member.
 Never plug any unknown storage device into your home or work PC and never share storage devices at home.

 Back up your data

 To prevent loss of key information, make sure regular data back-ups are scheduled.
 There are many different back-up options but if data resides locally on a PC make sure it is backed up to a cloud-based back-up solution.
-You can contact email@example.com to find out more about our cloud solutions.
+You can contact email@example.com to find out more about our cloud and cyber-security solutions.

 Protect against malware